lee-doctor/kubesphere-sdk-go/docs/ClusterResourcesAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiHandleClusterGetNamespacedAbnormalWorkloadsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetClusterAbnormalWorkloadsRequest struct via the builder pattern

 ### Return type